 - Exterior Ads: You don’t have to go inside stores to participate in this year’s photo contest!
 We want to see how youth and adults are exposed to toxic tobacco marketing in their communities without even going in a store.
 Are there storefronts in your community covered in ads?

-- “Modern” Oral Nicotine Products: Oral nicotine pouches; recreational nicotine lozenges, gums, and toothpicks; and other “modern” oral nicotine products are a fast growing product segment.
+- “Modern” Oral Nicotine Products: Oral nicotine pouches; recreational nicotine lozenges, gums, gummies, and toothpicks; and other “modern” oral nicotine products are a fast growing product segment.
 Help us capture how these new products are being marketed and sold in stores!
 Are they being advertised (illegally) as cessation aids?
 Are they offered in youth-appealing flavors and packaging?
 Who are the ads targeting in your community?

 - Vape Shops: What stores are selling e-cigarettes in your community and how are they changing amidst the uncertainty of federal e-cigarette regulations?
 How are they marketing and promoting e-cigarette products?
 Help us document this aspect of the retail environment so advocates can stay on the cutting edge!

 - Menthol Madness: While the FDA is working on a product standard banning menthol in cigarettes, this policy, once finalized, could take years to implement.
 In the meantime, these deadly products that are easier to start, harder to quit are still on the market.
 Research shows menthol cigarettes are more prevalently advertised and more steeply discounted in African-American and low-income communities (learn more here).
 Document this industry targeting with a photo and send it in.